Science and technology in the Philippines: Fifth Republic

 In 1986, during Corazon Aquino's presidency, the National Science and Technology Authority was replaced by the Department of Science and Technology, giving science and technology a representation in the cabinet.
 Under the Medium Term Philippine Development Plan for the years 1987–1992, science and technology's role in economic recovery and sustained economic growth was highlighted.
 During Corazon Aquino's State of the Nation Address in 1990, she said that science and technology development shall be one of the top three priorities of the government towards an economic recovery.

 On August 8, 1988, Corazon Aquino created the Presidential Task Force for Science and Technology which came up with the first Science and Technology Master Plan or STMP.
 The goal of STMP was for the Philippines to achieve newly industrialized country status by the year 2000.
 The Congress did not put much priority in handling bills related to science and technology.
 The Senate Committee on Science and Technology was one of the committees that handles the fewest bills for deliberation.

 Former DOST Secretary Ceferin Follosco reported that the budget allocation for science and technology was increased to 1.054 billion pesos in 1989 from the previous year's 464 million pesos.
 However, due to the Asian financial crisis, budget allocation for the years 1990 and 1991 were trimmed down to 920 and 854 million pesos respectively.
 Budget allocation were increased to 1.7 billion pesos in 1992.

 During her term, President Corazon Aquino encouraged scientists and inventors to bring the Philippines to its former position as second to only Japan in the field of science and technology.
 One of the goals of her administration was to achieve the status as being an industrialized country by 2000.
 She urged that the private research sector form a stronger bond between public research to help jump-start the progress in the area of Philippine Research and Development.
+It was also during this time in 1989 when the BPI-DOST Science Awards was started to recognize, award, and support the most exceptional science and engineering students from partner universities nationwide.

 Ironically, it was during President Corazon Aquino's term and the reorganization of Philippine bureaucracy that Executive Order No.128 abolished R.A.
 No. 3859, also known as the “Philippine Inventors Incentive Act.”
 This Philippine Inventors Commission was under the Science Development board.
 It gave assistance to Filipino inventors through giving financial aid, patent application assistance, legal assistance, and to help inventors market their products domestically and abroad.
 Despite the abolishment of the Philippine Inventors Commission, her administration gave rise to new avenues for the government to aid the progress of Science and Technology in the country.